villesundell/villesundell/my-erdős-number.md

 # My Erdős (and other) numbers
+Separation games are interesting.
+Here I list the following numbers for me: [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number), [Dijkstra number](https://people.eecs.ku.edu/~saiedian/saiedian-erdos-dijkstra-number.php), [Bacon number](https://simple.wikipedia.org/wiki/Bacon_number), [Morphy number](https://en.wikipedia.org/wiki/Morphy_number).
+I also introduce two more numbers: **Torvalds** for programmers, and **Thiel** for businesspeople.

+## Method
 While [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is originally measured from co-authored academic articles, Wikidata implicitly conforms to a broader definition, covering all co-authored publications, including non-academic books.
-The authoritative source for this wider definition is the gold standard (as mentioned on the [Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)) [Douglas Adams Wikidata item](https://www.wikidata.org/wiki/Q42), which defines Adams' Erdős number as 10, referring to [this](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16) source.
+The authoritative source for this wider definition is the gold standard (as mentioned on the [Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)) [Douglas Adams Wikidata item](https://www.wikidata.org/wiki/Q42), which defines Adams' Erdős number as 10, referring to [the Erdos-Bacon-Sabbath project](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16) as the source.
 The key is the non-academic book "[Last Chance to See](https://en.wikipedia.org/wiki/Last_Chance_to_See)", which he co-authored with [Mark Carwardine](https://www.wikidata.org/wiki/Q897408), an academic with Erdős number 9.
 This links Adams to the academic circle and eventually to Paul Erdős.

+**In this document we follow this interpretation, where the umbrella definition is used (acting instead of movies, publication instead of scientific paper).** Also we follow the format of the [the Erdos-Bacon-Sabbath project](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16).

+## Erdős 5 (via Stian Rødven Eide)
-I am similarly linked to Paul Erdős via an academic [Stian Rødven Eide](https://www.wikidata.org/wiki/Q101662382) with Erdős number 4, with whom we published a book in 2009 called "[Free Beer 1.0](https://www.wikidata.org/wiki/Q121505012)" with a few others ([Amazon](https://www.amazon.com/dp/B005D2ZUUA)), giving me Erdős number 5 by the broader interpretation above.
-One of the other co-authors, [Stefan Larsson](https://scholar.google.com/citations?user=0RpIUtQAAAAJ) also has [Erdős number 4](https://www.csauthors.net/stefan-larsson/).
+I am linked to Paul Erdős via an academic [Stian Rødven Eide](https://www.wikidata.org/wiki/Q101662382) with Erdős number 4, with whom we published a book in 2009 called "[Free Beer 1.0](https://www.wikidata.org/wiki/Q121505012)" with a few others ([Amazon](https://www.amazon.com/dp/B005D2ZUUA)), giving me Erdős number 5 by the broader interpretation above.
 The book has been [cited](https://scholar.google.com/scholar?cites=17471154990118781681) in academic literature.

-It's worth noting that an Erdős number of 5 is quite low for someone like me, who has never co-authored any academic papers.
-This anomaly, in my view, invites further examination of the current Wikidata interpretation of Erdős numbers.
-But as long as the interpretation stands, it seems that my Erdős number is indeed 5 😅

-Mimicking the format of the [Adams source](https://github.com/rchurchley/erdos-bacon-sabbath/issues/16), here is the path from me to Paul Erdős (via both routes):

-## Erdős 5 (via Stian Rødven Eide)
  * Ville Sundell
    [Free Beer 1.0](https://www.wikidata.org/wiki/Q121505012)
  * Stian Rødven Eide